How Primary School data can track progress to keep kids on track

 Too much data?

 Schools often complain about a deluge of data, often duplicating the same information but in a slightly different format.
-This is being addressed, of course by Bromcom’s Attainment Overview feature.
+Bromcom tackled this head on with its Attainment Overview feature.
 In Attainment Overview, teachers can add subgroups, additional columns and interim assessments.

 Don’t you just love Venn diagrams?

 I certainly do.
 In addition to the Attainment Overview feature in Bromcom, there is a visually pleasing feature called Subject Triangulation.
 This Venn diagram allows you to triangulate information across a number of subjects into one single report.
 This combined attainment illustrator enables you to drill down into the numbers, as well as seeing a summary table at the foot of the diagram.

 The idea, then is that the data is easily accessible and meaningful.
 Specific reports allow teachers to map pupil progress.
 One such report is the Prior Attainment Map.
 This maps progress against chosen baselines and helps teachers demonstrate, explain and analyse pupils’ progress.
 Any reports can be easily exported to Excel.
 PDF fans will soon be able to export to PDF too.

 One thing that has changed considerably since I was teaching is the way that student data is organic, malleable and responsive.
 MIS is allowed to adapt to teachers’ needs and requests.
 The Bromcom Primary Tracker, for example, cannot stand still, especially in light of rapid and ongoing challenges due to Covid-19.
 Thankfully, the schools and MATs themselves are helping contribute to the evolution of Bromcom’s Primary Tracker.
 One of these is Hamwic Education Trust.
 They have 29 Primary schools helping adopt the Primary Tracker as a replacement to Target Tracker.
 But what might they expect to happen?
 It would be rude not to tell you, so here goes.

 The Primary Tracker